Episode II: Part I - The Case of the Menacing Notes

 Several weeks earlier Rebecca Blakely was employed as a certified legal assistant with the prestigious law firm of Colby, Miller, & Wright, a boutique firm located in the Metropolis central business district.
 She was with the firm just over three years, happily employed as a senior paralegal for one of the firm’s founding partners; happy until recently, that is, when she inadvertently uncovered evidence they were helping several well known pharmaceutical companies deliberately and aggressively market known addictive opioids.
 Additionally, the firm was advising the companies on how to down play the risks of addiction, that the drugs were safe, and to the contrary, underutilized.

-Before she even put two and two together before receiving what she perceived as the first of several threatening notes.
+Another week went by before she received what she perceived as the first of several threatening notes.
 The first slipped under her apartment door, the second note delivered through a slightly ajar window on the driver side of her SUV while parked at a grocery store, and the third pushed though a louver on her locker at the local gym.
 Each note was more threatening in intensity, composed of individualized clippings of letters or words glued onto dark colored paper stock.

-The common denominator was the perpetrator, who knew enough about Becca to deliver the notes where they made the most frightening impact.
+The common denominator appeared to be the perpetrator, who knew enough about Becca to deliver the notes where they made the most frightening impact.
 The last note implied she was talking to authorities, and that if she wanted to remain 'healthy’ she would cease and desist immediately.
 She thought about contacting the police, but believed it too risky.
 That’s when she sought my help.

 “I was really frightened, Matt, especially after the third note.
 If they really believed I was talking to the police, that last note convinced me my life was in danger.
 That’s when I decided I to contact you.”